Running an Inference Job

 Stop on either the job or the job worker.

-Finished jobs may be automatically purged after one week of non-use.
+Finished jobs may be automatically purged after 24 hours.

 When a job is finished, you can review the its details and download an extracts of the worker logs.
 When you no longer need to see the details of the job, click the